oscarpobletes/GitHubMines/README.md

 `node index.js --query "your search query" --start "start date" --end "end date" --date "date type" --filename "output filename"`

-## Dictionary:
-The code is designed to handle the use of a dictionary for enhancing the collection of repository topics.
-If a dictionary is not provided, the code will continue extracting without any issues, ensuring uninterrupted processing.
-The default **dictionary.json** file included with the code contains a set of common tags for mobile development, but it can be easily substituted as needed.

 ## Placeholders